Cologne's KVB line 4: extension to Niederaußem is being planned!

 The Rhein-Erft district is leading the feasibility study to extend KVB line 4 to Niederaussem, with results in three years.

-The planned route leads from Cologne-Bocklemünd via Widdersdorf, Pulheim-Brauweiler and Bergheim-Glessen to Niederaußem.
-Loud Radio Erft the Rhein-Erft district will take responsibility for the feasibility study and write off.
-The district council gave this exciting project to this exciting project on March 20, 2025.
+The planned route runs from Cologne-Bocklemünd via Widdersdorf, Pulheim-Brauweiler and Bergheim-Glessen to Niederaussem.
+Loud Radio Erft The Rhein-Erft district will take responsibility for the feasibility study and take the lead in tendering.
+The district council gave this exciting project the green light on March 20, 2025.

 Feasibility study as a pioneer